-PAY-PER-VIEW PROGRAMMING – WWE has been the world’s pre-eminent provider of pay-per-view programming for the past 27 years.
+PAY-PER-VIEW PROGRAMMING – WWE has been the world’s pre-eminent provider of pay-per-view programming for nearly 30 years.
 Our pay-per-view productions consistently rank among the highest selling live event programs in the world.
-WrestleMania 30 reached a record 1 million households in the U.S. alone on WWE Network and pay-per-view combined, the first time WrestleMania has eclipsed this mark domestically.
+WrestleMania 31 reached a record 1.6 million households globally on WWE Network and pay-per-view combined.

 In December 2012, WWE, partnered with Dainty Group and Endemol to distribute and market the Rolling Stones pay-per-view event entitled One More Shot, the band’s final performance of its 50th anniversary tour.
 The event was seen in 114 countries, available through cable, satellite and telco providers, as well as online via Yahoo!